moritzfelipe/aura/README.md

 - Node.js 18+
 - npm (ships with Node)
 - Access to an Ethereum Sepolia RPC endpoint (e.g., Infura or Alchemy)
+- Browser wallet (MetaMask, Rabby, etc.) funded with a small amount of Sepolia ETH for tipping
 - A deployed AuraPost contract (see `contracts/aura-post/README.md` for Remix instructions)

 ### Installation